caoyunkang/caoyunkang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello!
-I am Yunkang CAO (曹云康), a Ph.D candidate from [Huazhong University of Science and Technology \(HUST\)](http://english.hust.edu.cn) advised by [Prof. Weiming Shen](https://scholar.google.com.hk/citations?user=FuSHsx4AAAAJ&hl=en&oi=sra).
+I am Yunkang CAO (曹云康), a Ph.D. candidate from [Huazhong University of Science and Technology \(HUST\)](http://english.hust.edu.cn) advised by [Prof. Weiming Shen](https://scholar.google.com.hk/citations?user=FuSHsx4AAAAJ&hl=en&oi=sra).
-Before this, I received my bachelor in Huazhong University of Science and Technology, majoring in Mechanical Design, Manufacture & Automation.
+Before this, I received my bachelor in Huazhong University of Science & Technology, majoring in Mechanical Design, Manufacture & Automation.

 I am interested in **Deep Learning** and **Computer Vision**.
-Currently, my research mainly focus on the **2D & 3D Anomaly Detection**, especially their application in the **industrial inspection field**.
+Currently, my research mainly focuses on the **2D & 3D Anomaly Detection**, especially their application in the **industrial inspection field**, as well as their promising applications for the security of future **Autonomous Driving**.

-I am also trying to combine deep learning with robotics.
-We are working on **Robotized Intelligent Manufacturing** to explore fast and accurate quality inspection for large-scale multi-view objects.
+[comment]: <> (I am also trying to combine deep learning with robotics. )

+[comment]: <> (We are working on **Robotized Intelligent Manufacturing** to explore fast and accurate quality inspection for large-scale multi-view objects.)

 **I plan to pursue a visitor position in the next year (2023) supported by the funding of CSC (China Scholarship Council).
 Please feel free to contact me if you are interested in my research.**

 # 🔥 News
 - *2022.10*: &nbsp;🎉🎉 We receive a major revision for the paper submitted to IEEE TII.
 - *2022.09*: &nbsp;🎉🎉 One paper is accepted by Knowledge-based Systems.
 - *2022.05*: &nbsp;🎉🎉 One paper is accepted by IEEE CASE 2022.
 - *2022.05*: &nbsp;🎉🎉 We get **The Mathematical Modeling Stars Nomination** in the 18th China Post-graduate Mathematical Contest.
-- *2022.03*: &nbsp;🎉🎉 Two paper is accepted by IEEE CSCWD 2022.
+- *2022.03*: &nbsp;🎉🎉 Two papers are accepted by IEEE CSCWD 2022.
 - *2022.03*: &nbsp;🎉🎉 One paper is accepted by Knowledge-based System.